Nevin1901/erlog/README.md

-## arlog
+## erlog

-a simple lightweight logging platform
+erlog is a simple lightweight logging platform. you can log events from your code, and then they will show up in the backend

-this will be a monorepo.
-So you will download it by saying arlog/node arlog/python
+it uses sqlite for now, but we're switching to something that can scale. problem is: it needs to be SIMPLE. if you have any ideas prs are welcome

 ## running